Course Waivers

 • Proof of work experience in the financial sector or in a finance function at a firm.

-• Exam will be accessible June 28-Sep 30 at 11:59PM EDT.
-If you would like the results of your exam prior to fall registration, you must complete the exam by July 22 at 8:00AM EDT.
+• The online waiver exam will be open from June 26-Sep 28 at 11:59PM EDT.
+If you would like the results of your exam prior to selecting the term you take FIN 503, you must complete the exam prior to July 20 at 8AM; if you would like the results of your exam prior to fall registration, you must complete the exam by August 4 at 8:00AM EDT.

 View the course description here.